alyshapm/library-management-system/README.md

 ```bash
 pip
 ```
-2. Connect SQL file to a localserver such as WAMP/XAMPP/MAMP.
+2. Import SQL file from **database** folder to a localserver such as WAMP/XAMPP/MAMP.
 3. Run jFrame files on Netbeans.